Long-term Travel Considerations

 Because I depend heavily on smartphone while traveling, I carry primary and spare.
 Primary smartphone has local prepaid SIM, which I buy new upon entering country and discard when leaving: as of 2024, $5-20/month for at least 15GB data (Mint Mobile in USA, Yoigo in Spain, A1 in Bulgaria, Yettel in Serbia, Vodafone in Ukraine, etc).

-Spare smartphone has USA Ultramobile PayGo plan: as of 2023, $3/month for 100 minutes, 100 SMS and 100MB data, purchase additional data for $10/GB.
+Spare smartphone has USA Ultramobile PayGo plan: as of 2023, $3/month for 100 minutes, 100 SMS and 100MB data, can purchase additional data for $10/GB.
 International roaming on T-Mobile network, paid for from non-expiring wallet credit: receiving SMS texts is free, sending SMS in Europe typically $.05 each, voice in Europe typically $.25/minute, no data roaming.
 Spare smartphone only used for emergency receipt of SMS 2FA (two factor authorization) texts, though could also be used for emergency calls (plus data in USA) if primary smartphone/SIM fails.
 Because PayGo Terms and Conditions states that primary usage must be USA, I keep PayGo SIM deactivated other than when in USA and if primary smartphone/SIM fails outside USA and I need to make emergency voice call.

 Alternative to Ultramobile PayGo is NumberBarn. $5 setup then $2/month, includes Send/Receive SMS through their App.